 Preschool Worksheets

-About All of Our Preschool Worksheets
+About Our Preschool Worksheets

 Research has shown that children who attend preschool are more likely to perform better in school, have higher rates of high school graduation, and go on to attend college.
 They are also more likely to have better social skills, including better communication skills, problem-solving skills, and social interaction skills.
 Preschool has been linked to better emotional regulation and self-control in children, as well as a lower likelihood of engaging in risky behaviors in adolescence and adulthood.